 By Guest Blogger Jeff Caplan

-songbirds are the inter-connected eyes and ears of our ecosystems.
+In my middle-aged years, I began studying with Jon Young, author of the bird language bible, What the Robin Knows.
+I learned that songbirds are the inter-connected eyes and ears of our ecosystems.
 But can we learn what they are saying?
-I'm teaching a workshop for SFBBO on August 25 that explores this question, as well as the following concepts:
+I'm teaching a workshop for SFBBO on February 9, Decipher and Learn: Bird Language in the Field, that explores this question, as well as the following concepts:

 In the workshop you will learn:

 I find joining this kind of “community bird sit” creates a connection between me and individual birds, and allows me to share my enthusiasm with other birders through our shared observations, questions and theories.
 I hope you’ll join us!
-Registration is required, for information please visit our website.
+Registration is required, to register click here.

 Jeff Caplan weaves 30 years as a naturalist and a teacher of communication skills to cultivate a common language for connecting more deeply with nature and birds.
-He combines story telling, citizen science and strengthening observation skills to inspire connection and stewardship among his audiences.
+Working privately and through the University of California, he has given workshops to hundreds of people in the Bay Area, Malaysia, and Ecuador.
+He combines story telling, citizen science, and strengthening observation skills to inspire connection and stewardship among his audiences.